accessibilitywars/zaw2/content/builds/alac-hybrid-scourge.md

 - Alt Stats: Celestial's (recommended)/Ritualist's/Viper's/Plaguedoctor's/Minstrels (For tanking)[^1]
 - Weapons (set 1): Sceptre/Torch (Offensive)
 - Weapons (alt): Sceptre/Warhorn (Defensive)[^2]\
 <small>[^1]*Being cost-effective: Celestial stat is a good pick because it is a core stat and can be obtained from the Wizard's Vault.
 Your armor requirements will vary depending on your infusions and you may need additional expertise to hit 100% condition duration.
-Adding more Celestial stats is an option*
+Adding more Celestial stats is an option*\
 [^2]*Weapon swap to warhorn for extra heals.
 Use torch as default for extra DPS.*</small>

 **Weapon Alternatives**
-- Weapons (alt): Pistol/Torch[^3] (Offensive)
+- Weapons (alt): Pistol/Torch (Offensive)[^3]
 <small>[^3]: *The general idea is to use skills on cooldown and swapping to pistol shortens that.
 The rotation is forgiving but you may also refer to the build on [SnowCrows](https://snowcrows.com/builds/raids/necromancer/condition-scourge) Condition Scourge to get the general idea.*</small>

 #### Runes